Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Discussion

-Third, the data are of mixed depth and very faint companions are likely missed in our analysis, particularly at higher redshifts ($z\gtrsim 7$).
+Third, the data are of mixed depth, and very faint companions are likely missed in our analysis, particularly at higher redshifts ($z\gtrsim 7$).
 As the LW flux scales with $d_{\rm eff}^{-2}$, even very faint companions can produce sufficient radiation to bring the LRD into the direct-collapse regime if they are sufficiently close.
 In our sample the UV luminosity of the companions and the fraction of LRDs with a detected companion both scale with the $L_{5100}$ luminosity of the LRD (Fig.~\ref{fig:sep_lum}), strongly suggesting that depth effects plague the faint end of the sample.
-If we limited the sample to LRDs with $L_{5100}>10^{44}$\,erg\,s$^{-1}$, nearly 100\,\% of objects would have a UV-bright companion.
+If we limit the sample to higher luminosities, the companion fraction increases, reaching $\sim$80\% in the highest-luminosity bin (Figure~\ref{fig:sep_lum}).
 Consistent with this interpretation, LRDs in lensed fields, such as the UNCOVER sample, show a substantially higher companion fraction than those in unlensed fields, reflecting the improved sensitivity to faint, close companions.

-Fourth, the star-forming phase required to generate a high LW flux may be short-lived, implying that some systems may be observed after the companion has faded or been disrupted \citep{Schaerer_2002}.
+Fourth, the companion may no longer be observable as a distinct object.
+The star-forming phase required to generate a high LW flux may be short-lived, such that some systems are observed after the companion has faded or been disrupted \citep{Schaerer_2002}, or after it has merged with the host galaxy (step 3 in Figure \ref{fig:cartoon}).
+An interesting case in this context is UNCOVER-20466, one of the LRDs in our sample without a clearly detected UV-bright companion.
+Recent JWST/NIRSpec IFU observations reveal evidence for a dense stellar component hosting an overmassive black hole \citep{Jones2026MNRAS.546ag115J}.
+This LRD may represent a later evolutionary stage in which the originally distinct companion has merged.
+However, given its high redshift ($z=8.5$), it is also possible that any close companion remains difficult to separate or falls below the detection limits, as discussed earlier in this section.